Gallahad072/Browse-Humanity/README.md

-# Automation
+# BrowseHumanity

-Programs that automate random tasks for fun
+Programs that generate random content from all corners of the internet

+Made for my own entertainment, now it's time to share!

 ## Programs